Non-Parametric Data-Driven Background Modelling using Conditional Probabilities: Background modelling with generative adversarial networks

 \subsection{Background model validation}

-The performance of the cGAN is illustrated in Figure~\ref{fig:cGAN:substructureVars}, which shows the substructure variables in the $m_{\ell\ell\text{j}}$ SR. The cGAN is able to model these distributions accurately, despite these data events not being included in the cGAN training.
-Figure~\ref{fig:cGAN:substructureVarsSeparate} shows the substructure variables for the low and high $m_{\ell\ell\text{j}}$ sidebands separately, demonstrating that the cGAN has successfully learnt the dependence of the substructure variables on $m_{\ell\ell\text{j}}$.
+The performance of the cGAN is illustrated in figure~\ref{fig:cGAN:substructureVars}, which shows the substructure variables in the $m_{\mu\mu\text{j}}$ SR. The cGAN is able to model these distributions accurately, despite these data events not being included in the cGAN training.
+Figure~\ref{fig:cGAN:substructureVarsSeparate} shows the substructure variables for the low and high $m_{\mu\mu\text{j}}$ sidebands separately, demonstrating that the cGAN has successfully learnt the dependence of the substructure variables on $m_{\mu\mu\text{j}}$.
+The discrepancies at the edges of the distributions are attributed to a number of factors, including: \begin{inparaenum} \item the distributions often having fewer events near the edges, as compared to the cores of the distributions; \item the edges often being sharply rising or falling; and \item the fact that the cGAN has fewer nearby events to learn from at the edges of the distributions. \end{inparaenum} Although this is not of importance in the case study presented here, analyses that are sensitive to the modelling at these edges would require a more thorough hyperparameter optimisation and, potentially, a performance metric that places more importance on the quality of modelling in these regions.

-The obtained correlation matrix from the cGAN is compared to the data correlation matrix in Figure~\ref{fig:cGAN:correlation}.
+The obtained correlation matrix from the cGAN is compared to the data correlation matrix in figure~\ref{fig:cGAN:correlation}.
 Excellent agreement is observed.
-The variation of the top five cGANs about their ensemble is shown in Figure~\ref{fig:cGAN:ensemble_a}, and the resulting uncertainties from the principle component analysis are shown in Figure~\ref{fig:cGAN:ensemble_b}.
+The variation of the top five cGANs about their ensemble is shown in figure~\ref{fig:cGAN:ensemble_a}, and the resulting uncertainties from the principle component analysis are shown in figure~\ref{fig:cGAN:ensemble_b}.

-A profile likelihood fit to the $m_{\ell\ell\text{j}}$ distribution with freely floating signal and background normalisations is used to estimate the signal in the SR from a fit to the background-only dataset.
+An extended, binned, profile maximum likelihood fit to the $m_{\mu\mu\text{j}}$ distribution with freely floating signal and background normalisations is used to estimate the signal in the SR from a fit to the background-only dataset.
 The extracted signal normalisation is $-0.003\pm 0.010$ times its predicted value, assuming a SM Higgs boson cross section~\cite{LHCHiggsCrossSectionWorkingGroup:2016ypw} and a branching fraction $\mathcal{B}(H\to Za)=100\%$.
 This is compatible with the lack of signal in the dataset used in the fit.
-The values of all fitted parameters are given in Table~\ref{fig:fit_gan_table}, along with their uncertainties.
-The $m_{\ell\ell\text{j}}$ distribution after the likelihood fit is shown in Figure~\ref{fig:cGAN:fit}.
+The values of all fitted parameters are given in table~\ref{fig:fit_gan_table}, along with their uncertainties.
+The $m_{\mu\mu\text{j}}$ distributions after the likelihood fit are shown in figure~\ref{fig:cGAN:fit}.